emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 A `substrate` represents the place (in general sense) in which every real world item exists.
 It provides the dimensions of existence for real world entities.
-This follows from the fact that everything that exists is placed somewhere and space and time coordinates can be used to identify it.
+This follows from the fact that everything that exists is placed somewhere in space and time.
+Hence, its space and time coordinates can be used to identify it.

 Substrates are always **topologically connected spaces** (a topological space X is said to be disconnected if it is the union of two disjoint